Afghanistan: German NGOs struggle as suffering grows | DW | 15.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Help is needed on all fronts.
-One in three Afghans don't know where their next meal will come from, United Nations Secretary General António Guterres said at the beginning of September.
+One in three Afghans don't know where their next meal will come from, UN Secretary-General Antonio Guterres said at the beginning of September.
 By next year, 97% of the country's nearly 40 million inhabitants could be living in poverty.

 Physician Tankred Stöbe experienced this suffering firsthand.
 He was in Herat, western Afghanistan, at a Doctors Without Borders clinic just a few weeks ago, where he saw severely malnourished children and people coming to the clinic from other parts of the country because their crops had failed.
 "We treated an 18-month-old child who weighed only 3.5 kilograms and was practically dead," Stöbe tells DW.
 The clinic staff was working at its limit, treating 400 patients a day instead of the 200 it was designed to handle.

-Such dramatic situations are normally the hour of aid organizations such as Doctors Without Borders, the Catholic Caritas, or Welthungerhilfe.
+Aid organizations such as Doctors Without Borders (MSF), the Catholic Caritas and Welthungerhilfe often attempt to help in such situations.
 But all of these large organizations have faced problems since the Taliban took power in mid-August.
 Caritas and Welthungerhilfe have withdrawn all their international staff.

 Stefan Recker currently manages Caritas' Kabul office from Germany.
 He says he wants to return as quickly as possible, but the security situation doesn't allow for it.
 "Street robbery in remote areas is a problem in a way it wasn't before the takeover.
 In Kabul, there have even been kidnappings of wealthy Afghans."
 Caritas leaders fear Recker would also be a kidnapping risk if he returned.

-Caritas, Welthungerhilfe, and Doctors Without Borders cite the country's collapsing economy as one of the biggest problems.
+Caritas, Welthungerhilfe and MSF cite Afghanistan's collapsing economy as one of the biggest problems.
 Syed Moosa Kaleem Al-Falahi, head of the Islamic Bank of Afghanistan, one of the country's leading financial institutions, told the BBC recently that the Afghan banking system is on the verge of collapse.
 Long lines are already forming outside banks with people trying to withdraw their savings as cash runs short.
 Even before the Taliban took power, Afghanistan relied heavily on foreign funds.
 Now those funds are frozen due to sanctions.

 This has had serious consequences for the health sector.
-Stöbe says Doctors Without Borders' clinic has been flooded with patients as government clinics have closed.
+MSF's clinic has been flooded with patients as government clinics have closed, Stöbe said.
 "Doctors haven't been paid for months.
 The Afghan health system has always been bad, but now what little there was is crumbling away.
 We are trying to absorb it, but we can't."

-Doctors Without Borders had planned to close its COVID clinic, but now that another hospital has closed, they have instead decided to increase its size.
+MSF had planned to close its COVID-19 clinic, but, now that another hospital has closed, the organization has instead decided to increase the clinic's size.

 Welthungerhilfe is also seeing changes for women.
 "In the north of the country, there are many households headed by women," says Simone Pott.
 These families in particular face major problems, she says, because the women cannot go out without male accompaniment and also have no income.